-Resolved: That the municipal officers of this State shall notify the inhabitants of their respective cities, towns and plantations to meet, in the manner prescribed by law for holding a statewide election, at a statewide election held in the month of November following the passage of this resolution, to vote upon the ratification of the amendment proposed in this resolution by voting upon the following question:
+Constitutional referendum procedure; form of question; effective date.
+Resolved: That the municipal officers of this State shall notify the inhabitants of their respective cities, towns and plantations to meet, in the manner prescribed by law for holding a statewide election, at a statewide election held in the month of November 2010 following the passage of this resolution, to vote upon the ratification of the amendment proposed in this resolution by voting upon the following question:

-"Do you favor amending the Constitution of Maine to eliminate the Senate and the House of Representatives and to replace them with a nonpartisan single-house Legislature of 151 members who serve 4-year terms beginning in 2018?"
+"Do you favor amending the Constitution of Maine to eliminate the Senate and the House of Representatives and to replace them with a single-house Legislature of 105 members?"